Ogg's Torsion conjecture: Fifty years later: Quadratic points on bielliptic curves of genus using quadratic Chabauty

 \vv

 {We start by considering $X_0(37)(K)$ for a fixed quadratic field $K$.
 If the rank of $J_0(37)(K)$ is now 2, and if this is because the rank of $E_0(K)$ increases to 1---recall from Section \ref{Ex} that the rank of $E_0(\Q)$ is 0---then the Chabauty--Coleman method no longer applies.
-However, since $X_0(37)$ is bielliptic and genus 2, we can use the method of \cite{4}, which gives a particularly explicit description of quadratic Chabauty functions using $p$-adic height functions and double Coleman integrals on elliptic curves, for bielliptic genus 2 curves.} We describe this below in some generality, and then use it to study rational points on $X_0(37)$ over $K=\Q(i)$.
+However, since $X_0(37)$ is bielliptic and genus 2, we can use the method of \cite{4}, which gives a particularly explicit description of quadratic Chabauty functions (an elaboration of the case $n = 2$ in Section \ref{qc}) using $p$-adic height functions and double Coleman integrals on elliptic curves, for bielliptic genus 2 curves.} We describe this below in some generality, and then use it to study rational points on $X_0(37)$ over $K=\Q(i)$.

 \vv

 Let $K = \Q$ or a quadratic imaginary extension, and let $X/K$ be a genus 2 bielliptic curve with $a_i \in K$.
 Let $C_1$ and $C_2$ be the elliptic curves over $K$ defined by the equations